 Once receiving the U2U Key Request message, the 5G PKMF of Source UE identifies the PRUK of Source UE based on the received Source UE ID, then generates Knrp freshness parameter 2 and derives Knrp as specified in TS 33.503 [6].
 The 5G PKMF of Source UE sends a U2U Key Response message that contains Knrp and Knrp freshness parameter 2.

-Editor's Note: Its FFS how PKMF discovers each other based the Application layer UE IDs.
+Note 5: It is not addressed in the present document about how PKMF discovers each other based the Application layer UE IDs.

 4c.
 The 5G PKMF of U2U Relay forwards the Knrp and the Knrp freshness parameter 2 to the U2U Relay, by sending the U2U Key Response message.

-Editor's Note: How to provide credential in the CP based security procedure is FFS.
+Note 6: How to provide credential in the CP based security procedure is not addressed in the present document.

-NOTE 2: In this solution, the U2U relay is in the network coverage.
+NOTE 7: In this solution, the U2U relay is in the network coverage.